Jeevitha9345/Spring_Boot/README.md

 Also learned to do some changes and features in API and stored it in lemonAPI by using a simple logical thinking program in java
 Learned to do more annotations in Spring Boot (@GetMapping, @RestController, @Controller, @PostMapping, @PutMapping

-Learned to get data from data and saved it in repository
+Learned to get data from form and saved it in repository Added Spring Boot Handwritten notes in docx format